AgencyAgency/Fall2013LessonPlan/README.md

 Fall 2013: Lesson Plan
 ==================

+This page contains elaborate plans for the [AgencyAgency](http://agencyagency.cc) course, F2013 ed.

-‘Iolani School, Sullivan Center's iPad App Design &amp; Development course lesson plan for Fall semester of 2013.
+‘Iolani School, [Sullivan Center](http://www.iolani.org/about/sullivan-center)'s iPad App Design &amp; Development course lesson plan for Fall semester of 2013.

 ## Course Description
 The course takes students through a full design and development process with the release of an iPad app that serves the school community as the final course project deliverable.
 Work will be team-based and activity-oriented.